The real world of moms: love, need and resilience

 Love, Need and Resilience

-In most households, it’s Mom who is ultimately the one responsible for managing and organizing the family’s day to day schedules, activities, and other needs.
+In most households, it’s Mom who is ultimately the one responsible for managing and organising the family’s day to day schedules, activities, and other needs.
 They are the hard drive memory of everything in the house.
 They usually handle the finances and take care of most of the purchasing and bill paying in the household.
 In single parent situations often even more responsibilities are placed on the mom and even thinking about saving for the future seems impossible.

 In the household, Mom is the centre of the universe.